 Until very recently, 1968 was widely regarded as the most tumultuous year in modern American history.
 With multiple assassinations, racial tensions run amuck and at least one international act of piracy, the country seemed ablaze with dissent and discontent.
 Many of these tensions came to a boil at The Democratic National Convention in Chicago.
 Peaceful protestors were brutally routed by a police force unleashed by the city mayor, and the government charged some activists for being responsible for the uprising.
 The resulting trial is the subject of Netflix’s The Trial of the Chicago 7, written and directed by Aaron Sorkin.

 Sorkin chose Phedon Papamicheal, ASC, as his cinematographer.
 The DP started out in photojournalism before segueing into filmmaking.
-He earned an Oscar nomination for his work on Nebraska in collaboration with Alexander Payne and recently worked with James Mangold on Ford v Ferrari.
+In addition to earning an Oscar nomination for his work on Chicago 7, Pheodon has been nominated for his work on Nebraska in collaboration with Alexander Payne and recently worked with James Mangold on Ford v Ferrari.
 An authority on the subject, we recently spoke with Phedon about capturing a period picture in a way that feels fresh and authentic.

 Musicbed: After Ford Vs. Ferrari, was doing another period picture an easy call for you to make?